A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 Consider the cycles $G$ and $T$ in the quiver.
-If either $G$ or $T$ are empty, then Lemma \ref{lem:empty_cycles_degeneracy} implies that $(Q(\SC),W(\SC))$ is degenerate.
+If an irreducible component of $G$ or $T$ is empty, then Lemma \ref{lem:empty_cycles_degeneracy} implies that $(Q(\SC),W(\SC))$ is degenerate.
 This contradicts the assumption.
-Therefore, both $G$ and $T$ must bound a polygon.
-From the specific configuration we are studying, as in Figure \ref{fig:Bigon_LeftRight2}, the polygon for $G$ must be above $G$ and the polygon for $T$ must be below $T$.
-Pieces of such a polygon bounded by $G$, above $G$, are depicted in Figure \ref{fig:Bigon_LeftRight2} in green, and pieces of such a polygon bounded by $T$, below $T$, are depicted in Figure \ref{fig:Bigon_LeftRight2} in blue.
+Therefore, all irreducible components of $G$ and $T$ must be non-empty.
+That means that there exists monomials in the potential given by the irreducible components of the cycle $G$, and similarly for $T$.
+In particular, there must exist a (possibly disconnected) polygon $P(G)\sse\Sigma$ with vertices $g_{2,1},g_{3,2},\ldots,g_{i+1,i},\ldots,g_{s,s-1},g_{1,s}$ and bounded by $\g_1,\ldots,\g_s$.
+The number of connected components of $P(G)$ is the number of irreducible cycles of $G$: just for this argument, we allow for polygons to be disconnected so as to ease notation.
+This polygon $P(G)$ is schematically depicted in green in Figures \ref{fig:Bigon_LeftRight2} and \ref{fig:Bigon_LeftRight3}, the latter figure specifically contains the notation $P(G)$.
+Similarly, there exists a polygon $P(T)\sse\Sigma$ with vertices $t_{1,2}\ldots t_{i,i+1}\ldots t_{l,1}$ and bounded by $\tau_1,\ldots,\tau_l$.
+This polygon $P(T)$ is schematically depicted in purple in Figures \ref{fig:Bigon_LeftRight2} and \ref{fig:Bigon_LeftRight3}